Vickie Guerrero: Relationship with Edge; La Familia (2007–2009)

-In early 2008, she formed La Familia with her nephew Chavo, Edge, the team of Curt Hawkins and Zack Ryder, and later, Bam Neely.
+In early 2008, she formed 'La Familia', a stable including; Chavo, Edge, Curt Hawkins, Zack Ryder,and later Bam Neely.
 One of her first acts as part of the new group was to help Chavo win the ECW Championship from CM Punk.
 After Edge lost the title to The Undertaker at WrestleMania XXIV, she gave Edge numerous title opportunities and placing The Undertaker in difficult matches.
 On the May 2 episode of SmackDown, she stripped The Undertaker of his championship after deciding that his new gogoplata (dubbed Hell's Gate) submission hold was too dangerous and made a Tables, ladders, and chairs match at One Night Stand between The Undertaker and Edge for the vacant title with the stipulation that Undertaker would be banished from WWE if he lost.
 Following interference, Edge won the match and the World Heavyweight Championship and Vickie 'banished' Undertaker.

 On the July 18 episode of SmackDown, during a segment where Edge and Vickie hosted a wedding reception, Triple H came out and showed a video of Edge cheating on Vickie the day before with Alicia Fox, the wedding planner.
 The storyline continued at The Great American Bash, where Triple H retained the title after Edge performed the Spear on Guerrero.
 Triple H used this distraction to recover and hit a Pedigree to retain his title.
 Guerrero announced a match between Edge and The Undertaker at SummerSlam in a Hell in a Cell match.
 The Undertaker refused to accept her apology for his banishment, but Vickie stated that she was not afraid of him.
 She also stated that at Unforgiven, she would force him to apologize to her, but at Unforgiven when The Undertaker did not comply, the Big Show knocked him out and Vickie spat in his face, turning heel once again.
 Big Show then aligned himself with Vickie, and for the next two weeks they continued to gloat at how they beat The Undertaker.
 After Undertaker attacked Chavo, Vickie pleaded with Undertaker for forgiveness for her actions.
 Undertaker, however, once again hit her with a Tombstone Piledriver, forcing Vickie to rely on both a neckbrace and a wheelchair again.
 Over the following weeks, Vickie put the Undertaker in matches against the Big Show that seemed impossible for him to win.
 The feud ended after Big Show lost to Undertaker in a casket match at Survivor Series.